Influencer marketing: Social influence

 Most discussions of social influence focus on social persuasion and compliance.
 In the context of influencer marketing, influence is less about advocating for a point of view or product than about loose interactions between parties in a community (often with the aim of encouraging purchasing or behavior).
 Although influence is often equated with advocacy, it may also be negative.

 By examining consumer engagement through self-determination theory, where influencers foster engagement by aligning with consumer motivations and intentions, this adds a better understanding of influencer influence since it shows how influencers cater to what their consumers want to see.
 Although influence is often associated with advocacy, it may also be negative.
 Some research highlights that negative influence may grow when viewers see influencer marketing as inauthentic, especially when looking at influencer directed campaigns that can lack the trust built by brand loyalty.
 This highlights the importance of authenticity in influencer marketing and overall consumer trust in brands and influencers.
 A review further dives into that authenticity, credibility, and trust are central to effective influencer marketing.
 This highlighting that influencers who appear fake risk damaging both brand reputation and consumer relationships.

 The two-step flow of communication model was introduced in The People's Choice (Paul Lazarsfeld, Bernard Berelson, and Hazel Gaudet's 1940 study of voters' decision-making processes), and developed in Personal Influence (Lazarsfeld, Elihu Katz 1955) and The Effects of Mass Communication (Joseph Klapper, 1960).

 Influencer marketing is also important through social comparison theory.
 As psychologist Chae reports, influencers serve as a comparison tool.
 Consumers may compare influencer lifestyles with their imperfections.
 Meanwhile, followers may view influencers as people with perfect lifestyles, interests, and dressing style.
 As such, the promoted products may serve as a shortcut towards a complete lifestyle.
 Chae's study finds women with low self-esteem compare their own to the influencers.
 As such, they elevate the status of influencers above themselves.
 When using an influencer, a brand may use consumer insecurities to its benefits.
 For this reason, influencer marketing may lead to misleading advertising.

-In addition to this, the perception of friendship with influencers can significantly enhance consumers' loyalty.
-Studies have also shown that consumers are more likely to develop parasocial relationships when they perceive influencers as similar to themselves.
-When using an influencer, a brand may use consumer insecurities to its benefit.
-For this reason, influencer marketing may lead to misleading advertising.

 A significant portion of Gen Z Americans consider being an influencer as a "reputable career choice".